bSchnepp/Waypoint-old/README.md

 ```
  BRIAN-PC#Brian@A:/Users/Brian/Desktop/>+: chdir A:/System/Waypoint/ && run "taskmgr.pro"
 ```
-A (barely) working "prototype" for New Technology-like systems (including ReactOS) is in another repository, called JvShell.
+A (barely) working "prototype" for New Technology-like systems (ie, ReactOS) is in another repository, called JvShell.
 It's very much broken, not working as intended, and is an utter mess.

 Waypoint should install with a couple users after installation: